deepthireddyb/Agentic-SPHARK-DBot/README.md

-# Multi AI Agent system or AgenticBot

-# Product(Cellphone) Recommendation System
+# Product(Cellphone) Recommendation System using AI Agents or AgenticChatBot
 This project builds a recommendation system for Amazon cell phones using LangChain, OpenAI, and Sentence Transformers.
 The system leverages product features, price, and image data to provide relevant recommendations to users.
 ## Table of Contents
 1. **Setup and Installation**